 The Sutton by Tolls Brothers.
 Amazing interior quality (classic windows, Gaganeau appliances) and low 10 percent reservation deposit made this a good investment.
 Very close to United Nations, Citigroup Center, Blackstone, Blackrock .
 Represented multiple buyers at the $2 million price point.

 Aldyn in Upper West Side.
 40,000 square feet of amenities.
 Negotiated excellent terms during a slow market for buyer client.
 New York Times profiled the negotiation in Developers Cease Condo Incentives.

 Halcyon 305 E 51 St. Midtown East development with floor-to-ceiling windows and swimming pool on 22nd floor.
-Since closing, rented to multiple high quality tenants, driven by the quality, lifestyle and central location.
+Since closing, rented at premium rents, driven by the quality, lifestyle and central location.